 We sometimes have difficulty being included in art shows or in selling our work; we’re not always taken seriously, so to speak.
 We are treated as dabblers, pretenders, rather than as artists expressing ourselves through a new (relatively unexplored) medium.
 (Damien Jones, Of Fractals and Art, circa 1999)

-Mitchell and Jones, almost 20 years ago (during the late 1990s’ boom of fractal image creation), used to be two of the most voiced and self-proclaimed fractal artists that, while having mastered the skills of the new computerized age, recognized the opinion of digital art detractors regarding their pictures.
+Mitchell and Jones, almost 20 years ago —during the late 1990s’ boom of fractal image creation— used to be two of the most vocal and self-proclaimed fractal artists that, while having mastered the skills of the new computerized age, recognized the opinion of digital art detractors regarding their pictures.
 Others, such as Tim Hodkinson, himself a fractal explorer, have been more analytical about the subject, openly questioning the artistic dimension of fractal “art” in many of his writings (see the links at the end of this page for some of his posts).

-Indeed, fractal art, as all other forms of computer-generated art, has encountered some resistance from the established, traditional crowd who seeks in its own forms an opinionated justification to, perhaps, maintain the status quo (or has it been the role of art critics?).
-And worse still, it has also had to face quarrels from inside claques that have tried to seek recognition by trampling upon those that they deem simply craftsmen.
+Indeed, fractal art, like all other forms of computer-generated art, has faced resistance from the established traditional crowd, who seeks in its own forms an opinionated justification to, perhaps, maintain the status quo (or has it been the role of art critics?).
+Even worse, it has also had to contend with quarrels within its own claques, when some have tried to gain recognition by trampling over those they deem mere craftsmen.

-Naturally, even if fractal pictures were to be considered an undisputed art form, not all fractal artists –if any– would gain wide acclaim (the same is valid for photographers or painters or actors: some do, some do not), but is that reason enough to automatically demote the collective as a whole?
-As most “occult” practitioners of the arts, fractalists are used to work from closed quarters, away from the public eye.
-(Maybe that’s the reason why people involved in the performing arts, conditioned to public exposure, gain celebrity status faster than the others, who usually maintain a more shy or behind-the-scenes profile overall.)
-On the other hand, should we use such a status –calling someone an artist– to validate an expression as being art?
+Naturally, even if fractal pictures were to be considered an undisputed art form, not all fractal artists —if any— would gain wide acclaim (the same holds true for photographers or painters or actors: some do, some do not), but is that reason enough to automatically demote the collective as a whole?
+Like most “occult” practitioners of the arts, fractalists tend to work in closed quarters, away from the public eye.
+(Perhaps that’s why people involved in the performing arts, conditioned to public exposure, gain celebrity status more quickly than others, who usually maintain a shyer, behind-the-scenes profile.)
+On the other hand, should we use such a status —calling someone an artist— to validate an expression as being art?

-Anyway, if fractal explorers, as a class, believe in what they do and are convinced it deserves the praise of the masses, chances are a handful of the billions of people inhabiting this world will be in the disposition to agree with them at some point.
+Anyway, if fractal explorers, as a class, believe in what they do and are convinced it deserves the praise of the masses, chances are a handful of the billions of people inhabiting this world will be inclined to agree with them at some point.
 Channels for that abound.
-A specific audience is all it takes to instil our neurons with the necessary stimuli that may eventually lead to aesthetic gratification.
-If someone, anyone, achieves that through his or her work, then I think we may have a true artist.
+A specific audience is all it takes to instill our neurons with the necessary stimuli that may eventually lead to aesthetic gratification.
+If someone —anyone— achieves that through their work, then I think we may have a true artist.

 (In any event, I think it’s the audience who ultimately decides the worth of an artist and of the fruits of his or her genius.)